 That’s starting to change here in Grand Rapids as nonprofits, business associations, and business and community leaders commit to increasing ethnic, racial and gender diversity in business ownership and entrepreneurship.
 This community knows that diversity, inclusion, and belonging in the workplace – including in business ownership – is not just a moral issue.
 Without diversity in business, Grand Rapids knows a community's ability to thrive in an increasingly competitive global marketplace is limited.

-In an effort to move toward a more equitable and inclusive West Michigan, area leaders have worked in collaboration with underrepresented communities that establish initiatives to close the gaps and eliminate barriers that prevent minorities from owning businesses and contributing to the local economy.
+In an effort to move toward a more equitable and inclusive West Michigan, area leaders have worked in collaboration with underrepresented communities to establish initiatives to close the gaps and eliminate barriers that prevent minorities from owning businesses and contributing to the local economy.

 Started in 2014, SpringGR works to empower underserved entrepreneurs to build strong businesses through training and coaching.